aroberge/avantpy/docs/source/tracebacks_upper.rst

     -->3: a = 1 if True NOBREAK 3
        4:

-    The AvantPy NOBREAK keyword can be used instead of ELSE (Python: else) only when it begins a new statement in FOR/WHILE loops.
+    The AvantPy 'NOBREAK' keyword can be used instead of ELSE (Python: else) only when it begins a new statement in FOR/WHILE loops.